 The course is divided into four modules.
 The first module provides the basics of thinking about social media and digital technology from an anthropological perspective.
-Each of the following modules is loosely structured around specific themes.
-We will read a diverse array of qualitative and ethnographic research on attention, artificial intelligence and algorithms, sex, gaming, hackers, politics, hate, war, open source sharing, digital labour, and surveillance that explore the diverse, multiple and conflicting "culture(s)" of social media and digital technology.
+The second module presents qualitative and ethnographic research tools to engage and analyze the social relationships and communities on- and offline.
+The final two modules are loosely structured around specific themes.
+We will read a diverse array of qualitative and ethnographic research on attention, algorithms, sex, gaming, hackers, politics, hate, war, open source sharing, digital labour, and surveillance that explore the diverse, multiple and conflicting "culture(s)" of social media and digital technology.
 The ethnographic readings serve as models of online social research that provide examples of methodology and research design to learn and practice techniques of online fieldwork and referencing.